NicMcPhee/intro-to-evolutionary-computation/text/_pages/02-simple-search-algorithms.markdown

 and don't depend on the details of the problem:

-* `get-next-node`, which determines which, of the possibly many nodes in `open-nodes` is the node we're going to explore next.
+* `get-next-node`, which determines which, of the possibly many nodes in `frontier` is the node we're going to explore next.
-* `add-children`, which determines how we are going to add the child nodes into `open` before recursing back and continuing the search.
+* `add-children`, which determines how we are going to add the child nodes into `frontier` before recursing back and continuing the search.

-The various search algorithms then differ largely on a single questions: How do we decide which node to remove from `open` (i.e., `get-next-node`) and how to put the new children into `open` (i.e., `add-children`).
-It turns out that this is related to the question of which type of collection we use for `open`, which could be a sequence, or a set, or any of a number of other data structures.
-It's quite straightforward, for example, to use a sequence for `open` and just always take the first node in the list as `next-node`.
-If we do that, it turns out that the big question becomes how to add the `children` into `open`?
+The various search algorithms then differ largely on a single questions: How do we decide which node to remove from `frontier` (i.e., `get-next-node`) and how to put the new children into `frontier` (i.e., `add-children`).
+It turns out that this is related to the question of which type of collection we use for `frontier`, which could be a sequence, or a set, or any of a number of other data structures.
+It's quite straightforward, for example, to use a sequence for `frontier` and just always take the first node in the list as `next-node`.
+If we do that, it turns out that the big question becomes how to add the `children` into `frontier`?

-Given that `open` is a sequence (an ordered list), there's essentially two simple ways to add the children: Append them to the front `open`, or append them to the end of `open`.
-It turns out that these two opens give us depth-first search (append to the front) and breadth-first search (append to the end).
+Given that `frontier` is a sequence (an ordered list), there's essentially two simple ways to add the children: Append them to the front `frontier`, or append them to the end of `frontier`.
+It turns out that these two options give us depth-first search (append to the front) and breadth-first search (append to the end).

 ## Depth-first search

-If we append children to the front of `open` we get depth-first search, where we explore the children (and all their descendants) of a node before exploring any of the siblings and their descendants.
+If we append children to the front of `frontier` we get depth-first search, where we explore the children (and all their descendants) of a node before exploring any of the siblings and their descendants.
 Consider, for example, the numbering on this graph, which shows the order in which the nodes would be